Skip to main content

 }

-And then creating a custom theme factory function to create the theme.
+And then create a custom theme factory function to create the theme.

 palette: createPalette({}),